hendricd/ManagedIframe/README.md

  * full frame-document-event-bubbling (\*click, mouse\* ) events.
 Define only the ones you are interested in, available to your Controllers, and every thing you need for drag-drop.  ;)

-ManagedIframe is now implmenented as a Sencha Command package for Ext release 4.2.
+ManagedIframe is now implemented as a Sencha Command package for Ext release 4.2.

 Products such
 as Sencha Architect will be using this mechanism to import external modular packages for use during UI